 There are a total of 16 instances you can find myrrh in the Bible.

 Today, you can find hundreds of medical studies and papers about it.
-Much of the scientific research is from just the last few years.
-While it has not been conclusively proven for any given health benefit, there are many which either the resin extract or oils made from it have shown promise for.
+Much of the scientific research is recent.
+While it has not been conclusively proven for any given health benefit, the resin extract and oils made from it have shown intriguing preliminary results.

-Below we review 25 of the most fascinating, many of which are from studies published within just the past few months.
+Below we review 25 of the most fascinating topics being looked at, many of which are from studies published within just the past year or so.

 The scientific name for the myrrh tree is the Commiphora genus.
 The most common species is the Commiphora myrrha (also known as Commiphora molmol).
 There are a few others you will hear about but regardless of the exact species, all of them produce a gum which is very similar.